Waide17/villa-sale-frontend/README.md

 # 🏡 Luxury Villa Showcase

 A modern and elegant website designed to present and promote the sale of a luxury villa.
-Built using HTML, CSS, JavaScript, and Tailwind the site focuses on high-quality visuals, responsive design, and an intuitive user experience.
+Built using HTML, CSS, JavaScript and Tailwind the site focuses on high-quality visuals, responsive design, and an intuitive user experience.

 ---